 01 Oct Paper Shredding Facts: The Fascinating History of the Paper Shredder

-It really started in 1909 when an inventor named Abbot Augustus Lowe came up with the paper concept for a machine that destroys paper pages.
+It really started in 1909 when an inventor named Abbot Augustus Lowe.
+He came up with the paper concept for a machine that destroys paper pages.
 Unfortunately for Mr. Lowe his invention never came to be during his lifetime.

 When the first machine came to market many people had a difficult time understanding the point of owning such a machine.
-However when the Cold War came around the machine rapidly became a common appliance in offices around the world.
+However when the Cold War came things changed.
+Consequently the machine rapidly became a common appliance in offices around the world.

 Document destruction has become commonplace in many offices.
 Especially those where confidentiality is key.
 The National Association for Information Destruction (NAID) came to be in 1994 and has since been designated as the recognized professional association for the information destruction industry.

 American Security Shredding, as a member of NAID, is proud to be a part of the next chapter of document destruction.
 Through collaboration with our partners, as well as stringent practices and monitoring we continue to operate in the most secure fashion, ensuring confidential information stays confidential.
-To learn more about how we keep information secure, contact usbtoday!
+To learn more about how we keep information secure, contact us today!

 The year was 1909 when the first paper shredder was invented